 HASH160 opcode: Hashes the topmost item in the stack.

 EQUALVERIFY: This operation decides if the script is TRUE or FALSE.
 This compares <Pubkhash> to the value from the locking script with the <Pubkhash> value that was calculated from the <Pubk>.

-The following charts are meant to depict the sequence of opcodes and their outcomes.
+The following charts are a depiction of the sequence of opcodes with their outcomes.

 In all OP_ is the prefix for every Bitcoin opcode.

 |Conditions||In multi-sig transactions, all people must verify the transaction for the outputs to be unlocked.|

 |Application||These can be useful anytime more than one person’s approval is needed or desired.|